Work Order Management

 Currently, only 31% of businesses have automated at least one function, despite research indicating that 50% of all work can be automated.

 This presents a significant opportunity for FMSPs to leverage automation for better service delivery.
-By adopting automated work orders eliminates manual processes, reducing the time and effort required for task management.
+Adopting automated work orders eliminates manual processes, reducing the time and effort required for task management.

 Here’s how Facilio manages the automation of work orders for end-to-end facility maintenance: